 Information sharing is essential for effective safeguarding and promoting the welfare of children and young people (Department for Education, 2018b).
-Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment, and service provision to keep children safe (Department for Education, 2018a).
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children, which must always be the paramount concern.
+Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment and service provision to keep children safe (Department for Education, 2018a).
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children and young people, which must always be the paramount concern.

-If you have any concerns regarding a CYPiC please refer to Appendix 5 in conjunction with the Safeguarding Children's Policy and Escalation policy.
+If you have any concerns regarding a CYPIC please refer to Appendix 5 in conjunction with the Safeguarding Children's Policy and Escalation policy.

-Where appropriate, concerns should be discussed with the parent or carer and unless seeking agreement is likely to:
+Where appropriate, concerns should be discussed with the parent or foster parent unless seeking agreement is likely to:

-- Place the child at risk of significant harm through delay or the parent's actions or reactions; - Lead to the risk of loss of evidential material for example in circumstances where there are concerns or suspicions of a serious crime or induced illness.
-The allocated social worker must also be consulted as part of this ensuring information is shared.
+- Place the child/young person at risk of significant harm through delay or the parent's actions or reactions. - Lead to the risk of loss of evidential material for example in circumstances where there are concerns or suspicions of a serious crime or induced illness. - The allocated social worker must also be consulted as part of this, ensuring information is shared.

 Information may be shared between professionals and local agencies without consent if it is to promote the welfare and protect the safety of children.
-This must be clearly documented in the child or young person's records.
-For further guidance on information sharing please see Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers.
+This must be clearly documented in the patient's records.
+For further guidance on information sharing please see OP85 Information Sharing Policy.